cs-discord-at-ucf/lion/README.md

 Navigate to the `/src/app/plugins` directory and create a new file following the specific schema:
 `example.plugin.ts`

-For ease of use, it's recommended that your plugin name is in all lowercase and in camel_case.
+For ease of use, it's recommended that your plugin name is in all lowercase and in snake_case.

 Here's a skeleton for how a basic plugin should look: